Battle of Białystok–Minsk: Operation

-The Red Army moved into Białystok (Poland), which shaped OKH planning.
+The Red Army moved into Białystok (modern-day Poland), which shaped OKH planning.
 Beyond Białystok, Minsk was a key strategic railway junction and a defensive position of the main road and rail communications with Moscow.

 Also caught in the German operation was part of the 11th Army of the Northwestern Front.
 In the north, 3rd Panzer Group attacked, cutting off the 11th Army from Western Front, and crossed the Neman River.
 The 2nd Panzer Group crossed the Bug River and by 23 June, it had penetrated 60 km into Soviet territory.
 The Panzer Groups' objectives were to meet east of Minsk and prevent any Red Army withdrawal from the encirclement.
 Operating with the Panzer Groups to encircle the Soviet forces, the 9th Army and 4th Army cut into the salient, beginning to encircle Soviet Armies around Białystok.
 On 23 June, the Soviet 10th Army attempted a counter-attack in accordance with pre-war planning, but failed to achieve its goals.
 On 24 June, General Pavlov ordered his operations officer, General Boldin, to take charge of the 6th and 11th Mechanized and the 6th Cavalry Corps for a counter-attack towards Hrodna to prevent the encirclement of Red Army formations near Białystok.
 This attack failed with heavy losses, although it may have allowed some units to escape the western encirclement towards Minsk.

 In the evening of 25 June, the German XLVII Panzer Corps cut between Slonim and Vawkavysk, forcing Pavlov to order the withdrawal of all troops in the salient behind the Shchara River at Slonim to avoid encirclement.
 Most formations could not break contact with the Germans, and due to the loss of fuel and transport assets those who could break out, had to withdraw on foot.
 This withdrawal opened the southern approaches of Minsk.